Mława riot: Background

 The immediate cause of the riot was a hit-and-run accident just before midnight on 23 June 1991 on the pedestrian crossing at Piłsudskiego and Zuzanny Morawskiej streets.
-A speeding luxury car driven by seventeen-year-old Roman Packowski of Romani ethnicity hit and seriously injured two young pedestrians, killing one of them.
+A speeding luxury car driven by seventeen-year-old Roman Packowski (who was of Romani ethnicity) hit and seriously injured two young pedestrians, killing one of them.
 The driver fled the scene and hid from the police.
 He was later convinced by the Roma elders to turn himself in.
 Soon after the accident the local radio station informed that the driver had fled the scene.
 This claim was in fact true; however, the driver fled after people who witnessed the accident already identified his vehicle.
 For the next two days the driver and his car were hidden among the local Roma community.

-The accident victim who died from his injuries was then 21-year-old, Jaroslaw Pinczewski.
-The mayor of Mława, Adam Chmielinski informed that he died at the scene.
-Other victim, 17-year old Katarzyna Zakrzewska, suffered permanent physical incapacitation.
+The accident victim who died from his injuries was 21-year-old Jaroslaw Pinczewski.
+The mayor of Mława, Adam Chmieliński, informed that he died at the scene.
+The other victim, 17-year old Katarzyna Zakrzewska, suffered permanent physical incapacitation.